pyglet/pyglet/doc/programming_guide/migration.rst

 Migrating from pyglet 2.0
 =========================
-This page helps upgrade code from pyglet 2.0.
+This page will help you upgrade your project from pyglet 2.0.

 Some of pyglet 2.1's improvements required small breaking changes,
 including: